edwardbr/rpc/README.md

 ## Use cases

-Although RPC is mainly intended to communicate between machines it can also be used for:
  * In-process calls.
- * In-process calls between two different memory arenas.
+ * In-process calls between different memory arenas.
  * To other applications on the same machine.
+ * To embedded devices.
- * To embedded devices
+ * To remote devices on a private network or the Internet.

-It builds on the principals of (D)COM and CORBA from the 90's.
-However all interactions are done with smart pointers based on STL std::shared_ptr etc.

-As with all RPC an interface definition file is required.
-In this case we use files with a .idl extension, protocol buffers and flat buffers have their own formats, however this library uses an idl that closely matches modern C++ header files.
+## Design

 This idl format supports structures, interfaces, namespaces and basic STL type objects including string, map, vector, optional, variant.

+TODO...

 ## Feature pipelines